 Several absorbers are a part of the muon spectrometers.
 These absorbers are continually being developed and are described in some detail in the PHENIX CDR [1], Sections 10.2.2 and 10.4.1, and also in the CDR Update [2], Sections 10.4.2 and 10.6.1.
-They consist of the copper nose cone, the copper insert (or flowerpot), the lead curtain, the neutron absorber, and the iron plug.
-The ones for the North Muon Arm are all shown in Figure 3.13.
+They consist of the copper nose cone, the copper insert (or flowerpot) and the iron plug.
+The lead curtain and neutron absorbers have been removed from the designs since they were shown not to be needed for background reduction and would actually led to somewhat reduced dimuon mass resolution.
+The absorbers for the North Muon Arm are all shown in Figure 3.13.
 There is a similar set for the South Muon Arm.

 The copper nose cone is bolted on the central magnet pole tips.
 The purpose of the nose cones are to reduce the flight path for hadrons from the collision point to the hadron absorbers (starting with the central magnet pole pieces).
 This results in a decrease in the number of muons from weak decays that enter the muon arms.
-Mechainically, the angle of the two nosecones on the North and South muon arms follows the angle of the central magnet pole pieces $(70^{\circ})$ from the beam axis.
+The final nose cone designs are now in progress.
+Past designs showed them to be asymmetric with the one in front of the South Muon Arm being thinner.
+It has recently been decided that they will be the same thickness for both arms.

 The copper insert, or flowerpot, is attached to the downstream sides of the central magnet pole pieces.
 The inserts serve two primary purposes.
 First, they are the mounts for the beambeam counters, and second, they stop particles from shower leakage out of the central magnet pole piece from entering the tracking chambers.
 Additionally, they provide more absorber material for the more energetic primary particles at very forward angles which would strike the front face of the piston.
 The inserts have an outer tapered edge following the 10° and 12° lines matching the muon magnet piston angles for the North and South arms, respectively.
 They are both bored out to accomodate the beam-beam counter on each side of the vertex.
+Currently shielding studies are under way to optimize the design of these absorbers.